Isaac Paredes Player Props: Rays vs. Blue Jays

-The Tampa Bay Rays, including Isaac Paredes (hitting .294 in his past 10 games, with three home runs, three walks and nine RBI), battle starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+After going 0-for-4 in his most recent game, Isaac Paredes and the Tampa Bay Rays take on the Toronto Blue Jays (who will start Alek Manoah) at 1:37 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-4) against the Blue Jays.
+In his last game he had a hitless showing (0-for-4) against the Blue Jays.

 Isaac Paredes Game Info & Props vs. the Blue Jays